 Additional Specific Information:

 The cost of the metal policies will be determined by your age, where you live, the insurance company you select, whether you smoke and the size of your family.
 For example, it is likely that Anthem Blue Cross premiums will be different than Medical Mutual premiums.
 And of course, a smoker will pay more than a non-smoker.

-It is also now required (by law) that you buy a policy.
-The tax the first year was $95 per individual for non-compliance and it has increased every year.
-The 2017 tax has increased to $695 or 2.5% of the household income, whichever is larger.
-Thus, a husband and wife with income of $60,000 face a tax of $1,500 if they do not purchase coverage.
+Previously, it was required (by law) that you buy a policy.
+The tax the first year was $95 per individual for non-compliance and it had increased every year.
+The 2017 tax has increased to $695 or 2.5% of the household income, whichever was larger.
+Thus, a husband and wife with income of $60,000 faced a tax of $1,500 if they did not purchase coverage.
 The higher the income, the more the tax will become.
-However, in 2018 or 2019, legislation will remove the mandatory requirement to purchase "qualified" coverage, and the tax penalty will be eliminated.
+However, in 2019, legislation removed the mandatory requirement to purchase “qualified” coverage, and the tax penalty was eliminated.

 If your individual income is more than $50,000 or your household income is more than $95,000 (assuming a family of four), you may find that policies made available as “Non-Exchange” may be beneficial.
 Although still offered by major carriers and also containing the required essential health benefits, these policies may be lower in cost and contain much broader participation of doctors and hospitals.
 And they will still have to meet the same requirements of other Metal plans in the Ohio Health Exchange.

 Updates From The Past: